 Sun conures are stunning birds.
-They have both vivid plumage and personalities.
-A sun conure is a variety of a parrot.
-They are brilliant and like to vocalize and are well-known for having an adventurous nature.
+They have both vivid plumage and vivid personalities.
+A sun conure is a variety of parrot.
+They are brilliant, like to vocalize, and are well-known for having an adventurous nature.

 These birds are thought to be one of the smaller versions of a parrot.
 They are exceptionally long-lived and highly social birds.
 If you don’t have a great deal of time to give them every day, these might not be the right birds for you.